JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 24. Pick One Thing to Do Over the Weekend
 Often I have lofty goals for the weekend, that I'll do all these things.
 And then inevitably I don't get these things done.
 It's helpful if I just have expectations to do just 1 item.
 1 item and then maybe a todo list for next week, to do the brain loading and that's all for expectations

-Do one thing on Sunday, tends to put you in a good mood for the week.
-You're already ahead, which releases some of stress.
-And then you can maybe take it easy Friday.
+Doing one thing on Sunday tends to put you in a good mood for the rest of the week.
+You're already ahead, which releases some of stress and makes you more confidence.
+And then you can maybe take it easy on Friday.

 #### 25. Good Stress
 Last of all, the ultimate factor that causes me to get shit done, stress.
 Maybe it's worth experimenting on inducing more healthy stress earlier for smoother timelines.
 Also take things less seriously.
 Life is just the journey until you die.
 Revel in the absurity until you croak.
 Also walks through nature can reduce stress.